hamalcij/biotool/docs/api/sequencePair.md

 # Sequence Pair API Documentation

-Following macros will conveniently let you use `biotool`' API to work with sequence pairs:
+Following macros will conveniently let you use `biotool`'s API to work with sequence pairs:

 ## `SEQUENCE_PAIR`